skark/ubuntu-xfce/README.md

 Login using the username `user` and the password `pass`

-## rattydave/docker-ubuntu-xrdp-mate-custom:stable points to 18.04
-## rattydave/docker-ubuntu-xrdp-mate-custom:latest points to 20.04

-A virtual desktop docker container with persistant user information.

 This image is automatically rebuilt when updates are realeased for Ubuntu.

-# Ubuntu 20.04 with XRDP and MATE. (latest)

-- rattydave/docker-ubuntu-xrdp-mate-custom:20.04
-- rattydave/docker-ubuntu-xrdp-mate-custom:20.04-tools

 Contents:
-- Ubuntu 19.10
+- Ubuntu Latest
-- Mate Desktop (ubuntu repo)
+- Xfce Desktop (ubuntu repo)
 - XRDP (built from source)
 - XRPDXORG (built from source)
-- tightvncserver (ubuntu repo)
-- Epiphany web browser (ubuntu repo)
+- Pulse Audio (built from source)
 - Custom xrdp.ini script
 - Default UK Keyboard layout (Can be changed)
 - Default UK Timezone (Can be changed)